org0000h/strawberry/README.md

 # strawberry
 A fast webApp framwork by vue.js, Express and socket.io on a nodejs server supporting https and websocket.

-Start up with docker,automatic deployment by docker-compose.Run cmd below to start the server:
+Start up with docker,automatic deployment by docker-compose.

+Run cmd below to start the server:
 ```
 git clone https://github.com/org0000h/strawberry.git
 cd strawberry